CrazyCoder613/awesome-vue/README.md

   - [vue-filters](https://github.com/paulpflug/vue-filters) A collection of filters
   - [vue-round-filter](https://github.com/rascada/vue-round-filter) filter for rounding with whichever decimal accuracy
   - [vue-paginate](https://github.com/TahaSh/vue-paginate) A simple plugin to use pagination in vue.js. by @TahaSh
+  - [vue-super](https://github.com/rpkilby/vue-super) A simple plugin to call methods on parent components.

 ### Projects Using Vue.js